 Check these closely before you file:

-Reservation Mistakes That Can Undermine A Multiple-Entry Visa Request Even When The Booking Looks Fine
+Reservation Mistakes That Can Undermine A Multi-Entry Visa Request Even When The Booking Looks Fine

 A reservation can look polished and still weaken a multi-entry file.
 The problem is usually not the booking format.
 It is the message the booking sends once the officer reads it against the rest of your application.